Areas of Law for J.D. Students

 Defining Your Legal Career

-At San Francisco Law School and its San Diego branch, we offer students a comprehensive legal education.
-In addition to core classes in the general principles of law, we also offer classes in many of the above specialties, such as elder law, employment law, family law and international law – giving our students the opportunity to explore a wide range of fields before graduating and deciding the course of their career.
+At San Francisco Law School and its San Diego, California branch, we offer students a comprehensive legal education.
+In addition to core classes in the general principles of law, we also offer classes in many of the above specialties, such as elder law, employment law, family law, and international law—giving our students the opportunity to explore a wide range of fields before graduating and deciding the course of their career.
+It’s also important to research which law school suits the area of law you choose to study.